CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 &nbsp;
 ![Read Claims forms Workflow](img/readclaimsform.png "Read Claims forms Workflow")
 &nbsp;
-This Workflow is customize base on current available claims forms format.
+This Workflow is customize base on current available claim forms format.
 Please do note that this workflow is not generic workflow.
 You should create your own forms reading workflow to extract out features from your own forms format (web forms, PDF, excel and etc.).
-In this workflow, basically the main process incharge will be extract data table (Get_each_value.xaml) from excel form (refer to Sample Forms image)---> map each extracted feature with pre-instant dictionary list(Transformation.xaml)--->perform normalization (Transformation.xaml) ---> append all the features in an array list---> return the array list ---> sent to model server for inference (Konduit_model_server.xaml) ---> catagorize result(Result_Manipulation.xaml).
+In this workflow, basically the main process incharge will be extract data table (GetEachValue.xaml) from excel form (refer to Sample Forms image)---> map each extracted feature with pre-instant dictionary list(Transformation.xaml)--->perform normalization (Transformation.xaml) ---> append all the features in an array list---> return the array list ---> sent to Konduit-Serving for inference (GetInferenceResults.xaml) ---> catagorize result(TransformOutputData.xaml).
 &nbsp;
 ![Sample Forms](img/sampleform.png "Sample Forms")
 &nbsp;
-### Konduit_model_server.xaml Workflow :
+### GetInferenceResults.xaml Workflow :
 &nbsp;
 ![Client Prediction Workflow](img/serverprediction.png "Client Prediction Workflow")
 &nbsp;
 This workflow can be leverage as client https POST request workflow.
-The main function of this workflow is to sent a POST request to Konduit moder serving system and get a prediction result back from the system (in json format).
+The main function of this workflow is to sent a POST request to Konduit-Serving system and get a prediction result back from the system (in json format).
 The changes will happen on the body of POST request and the endpoint variable (if you change your port).
 As you changes your script input and output serving variable, you will need to change the body of POST request (refer to Sample POST request input (json)).
 &nbsp;